You are currently viewing 10 Reasons Why Your Pinterest Traffic Dropped And How To Fix It

 Every platform has a specific way of distributing content.
 In the past, the Pinterest algorithm was structured in a way where the content a user interacted with the most is what was shown to them.

 In 2020, Pinterest restructured their algorithm to feature diversified content types on a users timeline.
-These content types featured story pins and video pins.
+These content types featured idea pins (formerly story pins) and video pins.

-Now while video pins aren’t new to Pinterest, Pinterest are now keen on keeping people on the platform for longer.
-This is why you might have noticed seeing more video and story pins on your timeline.
+Now while video pins weren’t new to Pinterest, Pinterest were keen on keeping people on the platform for longer.
+This is why you might have noticed seeing more video and idea pins on your timeline at the time.

 Given these and other changes, it’s natural to experience a drop in traffic especially if your content fails to reflect these changes.